A* Search Algorithm in JavaScript

 Because it was easy to deploy!

 Since I know JavaScript pretty well, and most of the examples you can find are in C, Java or a similar language that you cannot run without downloading source code or executables, I thought it would be a good idea to program it on an html page.
-This way, people could see what was going on and view the source very easily (download Firebug and give it a try if you don’t already have it).
+This way, people could see what was going on and view the source very easily by using the online demo.

 My hope was to build a page that could be extended with other search algorithms by separating the UI code (that generates a graph with walls and animates the path that is determined by an algorithm), and the algorithm that finds the path.
 Maybe I will get around to plugging in some more algorithms sometime and making it into a little resource for graph search algorithms.